 Make the answer to your Account Security Question difficult to guess, too!
 It's your second line of defense.
 If you can, use a mix of letters and numbers in the answer to your Account Security Question.

-- Click Change Your Password in the General Account Information section.
+- Click Change Your Password in the Account Security section.

 - Enter your Old Password, and your desired New Password.
 Re-enter your new password to confirm.
 The strength indicator will let you know how strong your new password is.
 Click Save to finish the process.

 That's it!
 Your account can now be accessed using only the new password you created.